lenaxia/generative-agent/roles/README.md

   name: "weather"
   version: "2.0.0"
   description: "Weather information with pre-processing"
-  execution_type: "hybrid"  # NEW: Specifies hybrid execution with lifecycle hooks
   fast_reply: true  # Enables this role for fast-path routing

 # Parameters define what information the role needs from user requests